Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 (providing the directory exists).

 Some models come with additional parameters that allow a deeper configuration.
-That is the case for the MobileNet, Mobilenet edge and YOLO models.
+That is the case for the AkidaNet, AkidaNet edge, MobileNet, Mobilenet edge and YOLO models.
 Examples are given below.

-To build a MobileNet model with a 64x64 input size, alpha parameter (model width) equal to 0.35 and 250 classes:
+To build an AkidaNet model with a 64x64 input size, alpha parameter (model width) equal to 0.35 and 250 classes:

 .. code-block:: bash

-    akida_models create mobilenet_imagenet -i 64 -a 0.35 -c 250
+    akida_models create akidanet_imagenet -i 64 -a 0.35 -c 250

 To create a YOLO model with 20 classes, 5 anchors and a model width of 0.5: